 Set up a table and a few bean bags with some mindful coloring and you will make your SPD’s day!
-Download our Chill Out Blue – Letters and Numbers Bunting now to remind yourself you make chilling out a priority.
+Download our Chill Out Blue – Letters and Numbers Pennant Banners now to make ‘chilling out’ a priority.

-You can make a huge and positive impact to the lives of all of your students by building 5 minutes of mindfulness into your day.
+You can make a huge and positive impact on the lives of all of your students by building 5 minutes of mindfulness into your day.
 Check out these FREE Mindfulness Activity Task Cards.

 This set of 17 task cards contains the instructions you need to run simple and effective mindfulness activities.
 Beautifully illustrated by one of our designers, these Mindfulness Activity Task Cards can be printed onto lightweight card or laminated for use again and again.

 For my ideas on how to incorporate mindfulness into your school day take a look at our collection of Mindfulness teaching resources and read our blog 18 Amazing Mindfulness Activities for the Classroom.

 Who would have thought that our useful friends, velcro strips could help students with Sensory Processing Disorder?
 Well, it’s true.
 Simply attach a velcro strip to the underneath of the desk for a cheap and cheerful sensory fidget.
 For those students who are seeking out sensory input, this can be a great tool to maintain concentration and focus while working at a desk.